Ha0Tang/LGGAN/cross_view_translation/README.md

 **Preparing Dayton Dataset**.
 The dataset can be downloaded [here](https://github.com/lugiavn/gt-crossview).
 In particular, you will need to download dayton.zip.
 Ground Truth semantic maps are not available for this datasets.
 We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
 Please cite their papers if you use this dataset.
-Train/Test splits for Dayton dataset can be downloaded from [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_split).
+Train/Test splits for Dayton dataset can be downloaded from [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/selectiongan_v1/datasets/dayton_split).

 **Preparing CVUSA Dataset**.
-The dataset can be downloaded [here](https://drive.google.com/drive/folders/0BzvmHzyo_zCAX3I4VG1mWnhmcGc), which is from the [page](http://cs.uky.edu/~jacobs/datasets/cvusa/).
+The dataset can be downloaded [here](https://drive.google.com/drive/folders/0BzvmHzyo_zCAX3I4VG1mWnhmcGc), which is from this [page](http://cs.uky.edu/~jacobs/datasets/cvusa/).
 After unzipping the dataset, prepare the training and testing data as discussed in [SelectionGAN](https://arxiv.org/abs/1904.06807).
 We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
 Please cite their papers if you use this dataset.

 **Dataset Pre-processing**.
 After downloading the dataset, prepare the data like [here](https://github.com/Ha0Tang/LGGAN/tree/master/cross_view_translation/datasets/others/sva), then run the following script to generate the data like [here](https://github.com/Ha0Tang/LGGAN/tree/master/cross_view_translation/datasets/samples) for training and testing:
 ```
+cd scripts/
 matlab -nodesktop -nosplash -r "data_preprocessing"
 ```

+We also provide the prepared datasets for your convience.

 **Preparing Your Own Datasets**.
 Each training sample in the dataset will contain {Ia,Ig,Sa,Sg,la,lg}, where Ia=aerial image, Ig=ground image, Sa=color semantic map for aerial image, Sg=color semantic map for ground image, Sa=semantic label for aerial image, Sg=semantic label for ground image.
 Of course, you can use LGGAN for your own datasets and tasks.